 Pretty quickly, we were in the town of Elmore and ready for our second breakfast.
 There were choices, for once.

 When we left Fremont, we got on a new rail trail–the North Coast Inland Trail–which took us through Clyde.
-Sue drove ahead and waited for us in Clyde, so she could snap some photos of us riding through, then she moved on to our Warm Showers hosts’, Lance and Pam’s, house, while we cycled the last 24 miles to meet her there.
+Sue drove ahead and waited for us in Clyde, so she could snap some photos of us riding through, then she moved on to the home of our Warm Showers hosts, Lance and Pam, while we cycled the last 24 miles to meet her there.

-We pulled off a state route onto a dirt road, and headed downhill into the small, secluded Huron River community, where Lance and Pam live.
+We pulled off a state route onto a dirt road and headed downhill into the small, secluded Huron River community, where Lance and Pam live.
 What a place!
-Cute little houses, all raised up on stilts or pilings, lining the river–many with boats tied to docks.
-There was a boat full of people pulling out away from one of the docks,, and one of them hollered out that Lance was expecting us.
+Cute little houses, all raised up on stilts or pilings, lining the river, many with boats tied to docks.
+There was a boat full of people backing away from one of the docks, and one of them hollered out that Lance was expecting us.

-Lance had a really cool setup, with a beautiful home, that he updated himself; a great outdoor space, with a screened porch, complete with its own refrigerator; and sleeping places scattered around in the living room, on the porch, under another patio cover, etc. Lance is one of those guys who has skills, so he can do anything he sets his mind to.
+Lance had a really cool setup, with a beautiful home that he updated himself; a great outdoor space, with a screened porch, complete with its own refrigerator; and sleeping places scattered around in the living room, on the porch, under another patio cover, etc. Lance is one of those guys who has skills to do anything he sets his mind to.
 He has done a good amount of bicycle touring, so had some stories to tell.
 We sat out on the porch and talked for quite a while, before heading inside for dinner.
 Pam had cooked up an amazing lasagne, and Lance had prepared a salad, garlic toast and some ice cream for dessert.
 We were in heaven.
-Sue had to head home, so she could be there for church obligations, but she left us with some delicious cinnamon rolls, that she’d bought at the street fair.
-We gave her a birthday card for her upcoming birthday, on Monday, the 9th.
-We broke into the cinnamon rolls about 2 seconds after she drove away.
+Sue had to head home, so she could be there for church obligations, but she left us with some delicious cinnamon rolls that she’d bought at the street fair.
+We gave her a birthday card for her upcoming birthday (Monday, the 9th), then broke into the cinnamon rolls about 2 seconds after she drove away.

 We sure loved seeing you again, Sue!
 And thank you so much, Lance and Pam, for your most excellent hospitality and generosity.
 You are a great couple!